 A student who is neither a United States citizen nor a United States Permanent Resident is considered an International Student.

 The basic instructions for international students are the same as for domestic student.
-In addition to the academic documentation required for admission as a Special Student, international applicants must submit a photocopy of their official TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System) score.
+In addition to the academic documentation required for admission as a Special Student, international applicants must submit their official TOEFL (Test of English as a Foreign Language) or IELTS (International English Language Testing System) score.
 The minimum required scores are 90 on the TOEFL internet-based test and 7 on the IELTS.
-Some departments may have higher score requirements; please visit the relevant department's website for further information regarding minimum score requirements.
+Some departments may have higher score requirements.
 All transcripts must be certified and officially translated into English.
+The TOEFL reporting code for MIT is 3514.

 The program does not offer TOEFL or IELTS waivers.
 Applicants who are not native English speakers must submit test score results.